 The Myth of the Hero

 When I first published this post in June, 2014, I was just starting to manage a couple engineers.
-Interestingly, I’ve only seen this idea get more true as I’ve hired and managed more people.
+Interestingly, I’ve only seen this idea get more true as I’ve hired and managed more software engineers.
 Superstars, rockstars, or heroes rarely pay off.
 Build a team of consistent performers and you’ll make great products.

 A lot of people assume that when you want great talent, you need a hero; someone who will rush in, destroy every barrier, and magically carry his team to victory.
 Unfortunately, heros like this are mostly mythical beings.

 Why heros don’t work